sumitmangela/photoshop-art-timelapse/README.md

 to disable save warning go to `C:\Users\[User Name]\AppData\Roaming\Adobe\[Photoshop_version]\[Photoshop_version]Settings\` \
 find file named `PSUserConfig.txt` and add this line to it `WarnRunningScripts 0`

+# file names

+by default filenames will be timestamps so as they wont be sequential it wont work if you load it as image sequence so I suggest renaming it later using a bulk renamer.
+If you want to get sequentials file names right away then uncomment that logic in save_timelapse_interval.jsx and comment line for timestamp file names